fungaldore/dotfiles_old/README.md

 1. That's it! :sunglasses:

-1. NOTE: the simplified linux specific dot files can be found on the simplified_linux branch.
+1. NOTE: the other branches mostly have linux in mind with varying levels of complexity.